danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

+The Minimum Viable Product involves a basic login system, in which a user only needs to put in a username to log in.
+If the username inputted is "admin," the user will log in as the U-Fund Manager.
+Otherwise, they will be a helper.
+They can also log out of the application.
+A helper can search for a need in the cupboard, as well as being able to add and remove needs from their funding basket.
+A U-Fund Manager can add, remove, and edit needs in the cupboard, but they do not have any access to a funding basket; this is something exclusive to helpers.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._